 - Look at insurers’ customer reviews: When considering any particular insurer, looking over customer reviews provides a snapshot of the level and quality of service provided by the agency.

-- Compare quotes and coverage: Once couples narrow down their policy search to just a few insurers, compare offerings in terms of premiums and coverage to find the best deal.
+- Compare quotes and coverage: Once couples narrow down their policy search to just a few insurers, compare quotes in terms of premiums and coverage to find the best deal.

-By taking the time to perform due diligence before buying a survivorship policy, couples achieve peace of mind.
-Knowing a policy serves their desires around their estate and also meets the needs of beneficiaries provides assurances that alleviate worry and anxiety.
+By taking the time to perform due diligence before buying a survivorship policy, couples may achieve peace of mind.
+Knowing a policy can help them reach their estate planning goals while also meeting the needs of beneficiaries can alleviate worry and anxiety.

 Frequently asked questions

-Yes.
-In many cases survivorship policies cost couples less to purchase than two individual life insurance policies.
+They could be.
+In many cases, survivorship policies cost couples less to purchase than two individual life insurance policies.
+This however, can depend on the health status of each individual, as well as other underwriting concerns.
 Of course, the tradeoff of the savings comes in the form of a delayed death benefit payout.

 The best life insurance company for you will vary based on personal preferences such as what policy you’re interested in and what level of customer service you’re looking for.
 To find the best provider for you, it can be helpful to talk with an independent insurance agent about your needs and generate quotes from multiple insurance carriers.